tezosweb/tezos-ecosystem-projects/projects/tz1and.md

 twitter: "https://twitter.com/tz1and"
 ---

 tz1and is a place where artists can showcase their 3D models.
-As an infinite 3D exhibition, artists and collectors can collect sculptures and art.
+As a near-infinite 3D exhibition, artists and collectors can collect sculptures and art.
 If you have your own place in tz1and, you can add your art or your collection as a virtual exhibit.
-The hope is, tz1and will allow artists and collectors a new medium to express themselves.
+Hopefully, tz1and will allow artists and collectors a new medium to express themselves.
 The possibilities are endless.